garybgenett/gary-os/README.md

 environment designed to locate, mount and boot a [Filesystem] such as [Rootfs].
 There are [Linux Kernel] parameters which inform this environment.

-First, `shmem_size` specifies how much memory to reserve for the filesystem.
+First, `groot_size` specifies how much memory to reserve for the filesystem.
 This must be large enough to contain both [Kernel] and [Filesystem], plus a little extra for space needed after booting.
 Then, the `groot` partition is mounted and `groot_file` is loaded into memory.
 Optionally, `groot_hint` can be